When you’re visiting the Valley of the Sun, don’t miss the opportunity to take some day trips from Phoenix!

 When I can’t go to Rocky Point to be near the ocean, Watson Lake is my next favorite happy place.
 It’s a reservoir at the Granite Dells, a geological rock formation made of large boulders of granite.

 The rocks have eroded through many years to form a stunningly beautiful, softly-rounded cluster of huge rocks with some really pretty color striations in them.
 The area is so picturesque and beautiful.

-My favorite thing to do here is go kayaking, and they have small boat docks where you can bring your own, or they do have rentals.
+My favorite thing to do here is go kayaking.
+They have small boat docks where you can bring your own, or they do have rentals.
 People also go boating, fishing, canoeing, rock climbing, hiking, and camping.

 You can’t swim in this lake, but there are plenty of other things to enjoy here.
 There is a fun hiking trail that runs the circumference of the lake worth checking out.

 Watson Lake Park is located at 3101 Watson Lake Road, Prescott, AZ, 86301, around ten minutes from the historic downtown.
 Rentals are available through Prescott Outdoors.
 They offer hourly and daily rates for tandem kayaks, single kayaks, canoes, and stand-up paddle boards from April through October (exact dates vary yearly).

 Stroll Around Historic Downtown Prescott

 After you’ve hiked, kayaked, fished, or whatever else you decided to enjoy at Watson Lake, head over to downtown Prescott for lunch (or dinner)! it’s a spot just begging to be strolled and they have done a great job of preserving the historic look of the area.